yyyouy/yyyouy.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I am a Phd of Gaoling School of Artificial Intelligence, Renmin University of China.
+I am a Ph.D. of Gaoling School of Artificial Intelligence, Renmin University of China.
 <br>
 <br>